Matt Olson Preview, Player Props: Braves vs. Rockies

-On Tuesday, Matt Olson (.378 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+On Wednesday, Matt Olson (.405 slugging percentage in past 10 games, with zero home runs) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
 First pitch is at 8:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Matt Olson Game Info & Props vs. the Rockies